afforeroc/express-cf/README.md

 # Create and configure an Express app to deploy on Cloud Foundry
-* This repository has a README.md with instructions to create and configure an Express app to deploy on Cloud Foundry
-* Also, here is an example of Express app with all necessary files to deploy it.
-  * If you want to run it, you should review steps 1 and 2.
-  * If you want to deploy it, you should review step 3.
+This repository has a README.md with instructions to create and configure an Express app to deploy on Cloud Foundry Also, here is an example of Express app with all necessary files to deploy it If you want to run it, you should review steps 1 and 2 If you want to deploy it, you should review step 3

 ## Required software
-* Command prompt like `Terminal` or `PowerShell`
+Command prompt like `Terminal` or `PowerShell`
-* Text editor like `Notepad++` or `Visual Studio Code`
+Text editor like `Notepad++` or `Visual Studio Code`

 ### 1. Install Node.js and Express framework
   1.1 Install the latest version of [Node.js](https://nodejs.org/en/)